A Guide to Night Skiing

 Finally one of the most exciting night time ski events and a highlight in the winter calendar for Madonna di Campiglio, the 3Tre FIS Ski World Cup night slalom sees athletes compete on the floodlit Canalone Miramonti slope in front of 45,000 cheering fans.

 Top Tips for Night Skiing

 - When getting ready for night skiing, make sure you wear plenty of layers including merino wool base layers as temperatures drop and wind chill picks up as the evening progresses.

 - The sun might not be out, but make sure you wear your goggles to help protect your eyes from the snow and ice.
-Opting for a clear or yellow lense will help with nighttime visibility.
+Opting for a clear or yellow lens will help with night time visibility.